HPCBio/variant-analysis-workshop/_episodes/02-bioconductor-basics.md

 - "Extract assay metadata from the results of an experiment."
 - "Find help pages to learn more about what you can do with this data."
 keypoints:
+- "FaFile creates a pointer to a reference genome file on your computer."
+- "An index file allows quick access to specific information from large files."
 - "GRanges stores positions within a genome for any type of feature (SNP, exon, etc.)"
 - "DNAStringSet stores DNA sequences."
-- "FaFile creates a pointer to a reference genome file on your computer."
 - "SummarizedExperiment stores the results of a set of assays across a set of samples."
 ---